riverLaugh/LTS/README.md

 The current implementation just rewinds the crates-io registry to a previous commit from a date of release of a specific Rust version, and configures Cargo to use the truncated registry.
 This means that the registry won't contain any newer crates, even if they'd be compatible.

 A future implementation will use a specially-filtered custom registry, allowing use of all crate versions as long as they're compatible.
+You can preview it here: https://github.com/kornelski/crates.io-index

 ## Installation